top of page

 The LinkedIn Bio

-For the past two years I’ve been working with dozens of neurodivergent folks as they transition into new roles and workplaces and providing support to employees and managers navigating various workplace challenges.
+For the past three years I’ve been coaching neurodivergent folks as they transition into new roles and workplaces and providing support to employees and managers navigating various workplace challenges.
 I also work with hiring managers and people managers to support them in making workplaces more inclusive, accessible spaces for neurodiverse teams.

 bottom of page